 If that doesn’t sit right with you, you can also add sound commands via chatbots.
 Streamlabs Chatbot and Stream labels both give your viewers ways to contribute with sounds that play on stream.
 Each can be personalized to make your viewers feel like they hold a special part in your stream.
 Let’s face it, if it wasn’t for them, streaming wouldn’t mean anything.

-Aside from commands and alerts, interacting with your chat can take you a long way, whether you host polls to help decide games, or subscriber nights to just hang out with your people.
+Aside from commands and alerts, interacting with your chat can take you a long way, whether you host polls to help decide games, implement some fun and quirky webcam filters, or even have subscriber nights to just hang out with your people.
 If you are looking to grow, growing with your community is just as important.

 5. Reward Your Viewers

-Once you start growing and building a community, you need to give them incentives to stay.
+Once you start getting more Twitch followers and building a community, you need to give them incentives to stay.
 This doesn’t mean spamming giveaways.

 Giveaways are great for rewarding your viewers for always choosing you, but it can also have negative effects by pulling in people who are only there for free stuff.
 It’s up to you how you handle this, but rewarding your viewers will make them feel a part of Your Community.

-Setup Goals, whether it be via Donations or Bits, give your community something they can feel a part of.
+Setup Goals using one of these popular streaming software, whether it be via Donations or Bits, give your community something they can feel a part of.
 Use in-game incentives, like reaching a certain rank or beating a certain boss.
 If you’ve setup a chatbot, most come with loyalty points.